tpuschel/duality/core/README.md

 ## All or ~~nothing~~ at least one

-It is helpful to imagine a negative type map to be a shorthand notation for the *disjunction* of all equality maps satisfying the type map's relationship between 'input' and 'output'.
+To gain some intuition for the meaning of negative type maps as types, it is helpful to imagine a negative type map to be a shorthand notation for the *disjunction* of all equality maps satisfying the type map's relationship between 'input' and 'output'.

 As a (very simple) example, one could view &nbsp; `λ (_ : Int) ~> Int` &nbsp; as a shorthand for &nbsp; `(0 -> Int) or (1 -> Int) or (2 -> Int) ...`&nbsp;.
 An instance of such a type would be any of `0 -> 0`, &nbsp; `0 -> 1`, &nbsp; `11 -> 42` &nbsp; etc.